Mashiroro/ForkBombBomb/README.md

 To work it (maybe):
 1. Disable anti-virus
+```
 on Administrator Powershell do:
-```
 Set-MpPreference -disablerealtimemonitoring $true
 ```
 3. Compile all 33 scripts into individual .exe files
-4. Make sure all 33 scripts are in the same directory
+4. Make sure all 33 executables are in the same directory
 5. have fun :P

 ### DISCLAIMER